habanoz/tech-feed/_posts/2024-08-09-Minhash-implementation-python.md

 Minhash is a simple algorithm.
 But it is not very simple to scale up.

 3rd step in the algorithm involves pairing each documents which means N^2 time and space complexity (N being number of documents).
-3rd step also involves a lot of (N^2) Jaccard similarity computations which requires an efficient Jaccard similarity computation method.
+3rd step also involves a lot of (N^2) Jaccard similarity computations.
+It is essential to use an efficient Jaccard similarity computation method.

 ## Efficient Jaccard Similarity Computation